microsoft/vscode-docker/README.md

 # Docker Support for Visual Studio Code
 The Docker extension makes it easy to build and deploy containerized applications from Visual Studio Code.

-* Automatic dockerfile and docker-compose.yml file generation
+* Automatic Dockerfile and docker-compose.yml file generation
-* Syntax highlighting and hover tips for docker-compose.yml and dockerfile files
+* Syntax highlighting and hover tips for docker-compose.yml and Dockerfile files
-* Snippets for dockerfile files
-* IntelliSense (completions) on image names from Dockerhub.com
+* IntelliSense (completions) for Dockerfile files
-* Linting (errors and warnings) for dockerfile files
+* Linting (errors and warnings) for Dockerfile files
 * Command Palette (F1) integration for the most common Docker commands (e.g. Build, Push)
 * Deploy images to the cloud by running the [Azure CLI](https://github.com/azure/azure-cli) in a container

 ## Generating Dockerfile, docker-compose.yml, and docker-compose.debug.yml
 ![dockerfile](images/generateFiles.gif)

-IntelliSense (completions) for Dockerfile and docker-compose.yml files, including listing images from Dockerhub.com.
+IntelliSense (completions) for Dockerfile and docker-compose.yml files.

 ![intelliSense](images/intelliSense.gif)